AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ### Selection

-Let us expand the path syntax by adding a question-mark with which to indicate which component to select.
+Let us expand the path syntax by utilizing a question-mark to indicate which component to select.

 ```css
 ?node([attr="value"]) > edge(*) > node(.has-selection) { color: blue; }